 Line 66 to 72

-In this part, by reading a dummy parameter like the BUS or battery voltage we are trying to make sure the correct connection between SOLO and ARDUINO is established and working.
+Like this, we are trying to make sure the correct connection between SOLO and ARDUINO is established and working.
+If the connection line is not in place, the program will wait before starting to communicate with SOLO.

 This is the looping part of the code that firstly tries to ask SOLO to spin the Motor with 5000RPM in Clockwise direction and stay in this condition for a while, then by changing the direction and reducing the speed to 1500 RPM and then finally stopping the motor for a short time.